Normalized Berkovich spaces and surface singularities: Log essential and essential valuations

-In this section we make use of the previous results to characterize in terms of the structure of $\Txz$ the finite sets of divisorial points of $\Txz$ which correspond via Theorem~\ref{vertex_sets} to the log resolutions of a pair $(X,Z)$.
-We will then be able to describe the divisorial points corresponding to the minimal log resolution of $(X,Z)$, and deduce a characterization of the log essential valuations of $(X,Z)$.
+In this section we make use of the previous results to characterize in terms of the structure of $\Txz$ the finite sets of divisorial points of $\Txz$ that correspond via Theorem~\ref{vertex_sets} to the log resolutions of a pair $(X,Z)$.
+We will then be able to describe the divisorial points corresponding to the minimal log resolution of $(X,Z)$, and in Theorem~\ref{thm_log_essential_valuations} we will deduce a local characterization of the log essential valuations of $(X,Z)$.
+Finally, we will show that similar arguments also yield a characterization of the slightly smaller class of essential valuations which has been introduced by Nash in \cite{Nash95} and studied extensively since.
+This is the content of Theorem~\ref{thm_essential_valuations}.

 Note that in this section we use the existence of resolution of singularities for surfaces.
 More precisely, we admit the fact that given any set $S$ of divisorial points of $\Txz$ there exists a log resolution $Y$ of $(X,Z)$ such that $S\subset \Div_{X,Z}(Y)$.
-On the other hand, we do not need to assume the existence of a minimal log resolution of $(X,Z)$.
-Indeed, this fact will be a consequence of Theorem~\ref{thm_essential_valuations}.
+On the other hand, we do not need to assume the existence of a minimal (log) resolution of $(X,Z)$.

 \pa{Let $(X,Z)$ be as in \ref{setting_surfaces}.
 We say that a vertex set $S$ of $\Txz$ is \defi{regular} if the connected components of $\Txz\setminus S$ are discs and a finite number of standard annuli. }